cedric-v/cedric-v/PROJECT_README.md

 #### Troubleshooting

+**If you don't see the "validate" job:**
+- This is normal for automatic deployments (push to `main`)
+- Validations only run when explicitly enabled via "Run workflow" with the validation checkbox checked
+- To run validations, use the manual workflow trigger as described above

-If you don't see the "Artifacts" section:
+**If you don't see the "Artifacts" section:**
 - Wait a few seconds after the workflow completes (upload may take time)
 - Refresh the page
 - Check the "Upload validation reports" step logs to verify the upload succeeded
 - Ensure the "validate" job completed (it may show warnings but should still generate reports)

-If W3C reports are missing:
+**If W3C reports are missing:**
 - Check the workflow logs for the "Validate HTML with W3C" step
 - The reports use the local server URLs, so ensure the server started successfully
 - Some validation errors won't prevent report generation